mjbvz/vscode-github-markdown-preview/README.md

 This is an extension pack of the following VS Code markdown preview extensions.
 These extensions can be installed individually:

-- [Markdown Preview Github Styling](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-preview-github-styles) — CSS that makes the preview match Github's markdown style.
+- [Markdown Preview GitHub Styling](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-preview-github-styles) — CSS that makes the preview match GitHub's markdown style.

 - [Markdown Emoji](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-emoji) — Adds `:emoji:` support to the markdown preview.